Themimitoof/TrainStats-embedded/README.md

 # TrainStats Embedded probe

 This project contains the software to make a hardware probe for _TrainStats_.
 This software was mainly created for _SBC_ cards like _Raspberry Pi_, _Orange Pi_, _Odroid_, _Nano Pi_ etc... but you can use it with your computer or any other platform with _Serial port_.

+Soon, a web interface will be available to view your exports with an interactive map.
+It will be the subject of another repo.

 _Disclamer:_ This project is not a [_people|vehicle|pet|what you want_] tracking system.
 This project is a train tracker for **analysis purposes** (speed in a section, average stop time).